m0e33/REST-bot/README.md

 #### 2.2.1 Event Information Encoder

-The event information encoders job is to build a expressive representation of the information that exists right as the day we want to predict takes place.
+The event information encoders job is to build an expressive representation of the information that exists right as the day we want to predict takes place.
 It therefore utilizes an attention mechanism as well as a small LSTM net.

 ![](report/architecture-event-information-encoder.png?raw=true)